-Authentication vs authorization — what these two terms are and why should you care about them
+Authentication vs. authorization — what these two terms are and why should you care about them

 People tend to get confused between the words “authentication” and “authorization” because they sound and are spelled in a somewhat similar manner.
-And while the terms appear similar on the surface, their goals are different — the first is about figuring out who you are, and the other focuses on verifying whether you’re authorized to do something.
+And while the terms appear similar on the surface, their goals are different — the first is about figuring out who you are, and the other focuses on verifying whether you’re allowed to do something.

 Although they have different meanings and serve different functions, authentication and authorization are both essential concepts of identity and access management (IAM) and good security design.
 In this article, we’ll explore what these terms entail and discuss examples from real-life scenarios.
-After that, we’ll jump into how organizations can utilize both of these practices to strengthen their IAM posture.

 So, without further delay, let’s explore authentication vs. authorization in detail.

 Authentication vs. Authorization: What’s the Difference Between Authentication and Authorization?

 Authentication is one of the stepping-stones for authorization: Only after you’re authenticated, you gain authorization, but typically not vice versa.

 For example, I need my user ID and password to authenticate myself to Facebook and log in to my account.
 Once I authenticate myself, I’m authorized to make changes to my Facebook profile.
 But if I forget my credentials, I can’t log in to my account.
 Hence, I can’t use my privileges (authorization) until I successfully pass through the authentication phase.